Different uses for voting

 But if a third option or candidate appears, the contest becomes more complicated.
 Then that old yea or nay type of voting is no longer suitable.

 Sometimes what we want is not the election of a solitary official.
-We want to elect a whole council that represents all the voters.
+We want to elect a whole council that represents all of the voters.
 Then we do not need to divide voters into winners and losers.
 Instead, we need a way of condensing them, in the right proportions, into their chosen leaders.3

 Eras in Democracy